 Thanks to their incredibly sleek sightlines, aluminium frames make for some great views of the outside from the inside of the house.
 Despite these slim profiles that they are capable of holding larger glass panes thanks to their strong durability, enhancing the amount of natural light that enters your home.

 uPVC frames can also look remarkable under the right circumstances but there is slightly less leeway when it comes to customisation.
-Both materials can however be coloured to your liking thanks to an extensive range of RAL colours.
+Both materials can, however, be coloured to your liking thanks to an extensive range of RAL colours; black aluminium windows and grey aluminium windows are particularly popular at the moment – as are grey uPVC windows and black uPVC windows.
+Furthermore, powder coated aluminium windows are one of the most durable options available, as they provide low maintenance and weather resistant surfaces that can be finished in a wide range of colours.
 In terms of visuals, it all comes down to the kind of property you own and whether you think uPVC or aluminium will suit it more.

 One way in which uPVC does trump aluminium is in its insulation capability. uPVC was originally designed to be a competent insulator and as such, provides the best soundproofing capability for homeowners who live in a busy built-up area.
 Despite both frames being able to be double or even triple glazed, compared to aluminium, uPVC’s capability to keep out sound is sometimes a reason for its popularity.